architecture/network

 RecurrentGraphNames

-Derived graph names for one recurrent single-step layer payload.
+Derived graph names for one recurrent single-step layer payload, with all tensor and node names resolved.

 RecurrentHeuristicEmissionContext